leonstel/leonstel.github.io/drafts/gmap3.md

 The last thing that happens.
 There will be listened to the `propToListenFor` on the start with `changed`.
-When that observable is being triggered it will first being piped through a `switchMap` Within that it will wait until all the promises that have been created in part2 are completed.
+When that observable is being triggered it will first being piped through a `switchMap` Within that it will wait until all the promises that have been created in part2 are completed with `await Promise.all(waitIfDefinedProms)`

 To recap that means that it will wait until all other specified props are true in the store, only then the listener will be triggered.